 - Sake - If you do not have it, substitute white wine or dry sherry.

-- Wasabi - You can grate wasabi yourself, but realistically, wasabi paste such as S&B's is more than good enough.
+- Wasabi – You can grate wasabi yourself, but wasabi paste is more than good enough in this recipe.

 Take your beef fillet and pierce it all over with a clean fork.
 This will tenderize the meat and help the seasonings travel deeper.